jtopjian/puppet-cubbystack/README.md

 Horizon has to be configured a little differently.
 While it might be possible to structure the `local_settings.py` file in a YAML-ish way, the support isn't there yet.
 Instead, I recommend using the example manifest and a static `local_settings.py` file in the `module/files` directory.

-#### Swift

-Swift support is early and I'm not 100% happy with it.
-The current working example configuration comes off as too complicated.
-I hope to have something better soon.

 ## Notes

 * There is no way to create either nova-network based networks or neutron-based networks outside of `exec` resources yet.
 * As you can see from the manifests, special care has been taken to ensure OpenStack can be installed in a predictable order.
 * The name "cubbystack" comes from my son's nickname *Cubby*.
-I've been surrounded by pictures of bears and cubs lately, so all of my projects are getting prefixed with "cubby".
+This project was started soon after he was born, so I was surrounded by pictures of bears and cubs.

 ## TODO